Alumni Regents

 Mlsna is a graduate of the Weinberg College of Arts and Sciences and Northwestern University Pritzker School of Law, and studied at the Kellogg School of Management’s executive education program.
 She has been featured for her leadership in multiple management books and authored widely published articles on high-performing boards.
 She has remained deeply involved with Northwestern through various organizations and committees, including serving as co-chair of nearly all of her class reunions.
 In 2004, Mlsna was honored with the NAA Service to Northwestern Award.

-Mlsna has served on several other boards, including the Promotion Marketing Association (as chair), the Association of Corporate Counsel Chicago, and the Girl Scouts of Greater Chicago.
-She and husband Timothy ’74 JD live in Florida, where they are active members of the NU Club of Greater Naples.
+Mlsna has served on several other boards, including the Promotion Marketing Association (as chair), the Association of Corporate Counsel Chicago, and the Girl Scouts of Greater Chicago and Northwest Indiana.
+She serves on the board of the Girl Scouts of Gulfcoast Florida and is president of the Northwestern Club of Southwest Florida, where she and her husband Timothy ’74 JD are active members.
 They have three adult children, two of whom are Northwestern alumni.

 headsdhot of Necole Merritt